You ended your relationship and you feel terrible.

 First, don’t panic.
 You aren’t the first person to make this kind of mistake, and you won’t be the last.

-Depending on how long it has been since the breakup, I suggest a decent period of no contact with your ex.
+Depending on how long it has been since the breakup, I suggest beginning a period of No Contact with your ex.
 That means no texts, no emails, no phone calls, no flowers, no chocolate, no letters, no cards, nothing at all.
 This gives you a chance to get your act together and figure out what you really want.
 A good length of time for this silent period is a month.

 During this month, you can start working on my ABCD system.
 It’s meant to help couples stay together through tough times, but it can easily be adapted to this situation.